orca-scan/orca-validation-node/README.md

 4. The information is sent to your Validation URL
 5. Your system validates the information entered

-**If Valid**

-You return a HTTP 200 with no body and the app save proceeds.
+**If Valid**: You return a HTTP 200 with no body and the app save proceeds.

-**If Invalid**

-You return JSON error message, the error is presented to the user and save is rejected.
+**If Invalid**: You return JSON error message, the error is presented to the user and save is rejected.

 ```json
 {